Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Simulation Results and Analysis

 In Fig. \ref{fig_percentageofCompromisedSCs}, we simulate the presented ICI in Fig. \ref{fig_ICI} for the case in which the ratio of the available resources is $ \frac{R^a}{R^d}=0.2 $.
 Over 50 simulation runs, both players, empirically, play their MSNE based on the MDFs in Proposition \ref{proposition1}.
 The average percentage of compromised SCs in this case is $ 11\%$ which is very close to the theoretical expected percentage of the compromised SCs which is $ \frac{R^a}{2R^d}=10\% $.
 Fig. \ref{fig_percentageofCompromisedSCs} shows that since the attacker and the defender randomize between their strategies in each simulation, the percentage of compromised SCs of each simulation might differ from the theoretical expected percentage of compromised SCs.
 However, the average percentage of compromised SCs for 50 simulations conforms to the theoretical prediction.

 To analyze the efficiency of the MSNE , we consider three baseline approaches: a) both players play their MSNE (which is the solution of the game), b) the attacker allocates a portion $ \phi_i $ of its resource on SC $ i $ while the defender plays \emph{best response}, and c) the defender allocates a portion $ \phi_i $ of its resource on SC $ i $ while the attacker plays a best response.
 The \emph{best response} of player $ j $ is the pure strategy which maximizes its utility function.
-Fig. \ref{fig_RaRange} shows that, when the defender allocates a portion $ \phi_i $ of its resource on SC $ i $ without mixing the allocation of resources, the attacker can predict the defender's strategy and compromise more SCs.
+Fig. \ref{fig_RaRange} shows that, when the defender allocates a portion $ \phi_i $ of its resource on SC $ i $ without mixing the allocation of resources, the attacker can predict the defender's strategy and {can get higher payoff}.
 In contrast, if the attacker allocates a portion $ \phi_i $ of its resources on SC $ i $ without playing a mixed strategy, then the defender can protect almost all the SCs since it knows the exact amount of attacker's allocated resource on each SC.
 Thus, the attacker is clearly better off randomizing using an MSNE.
-Therefore, Fig. \ref{fig_RaRange} shows that if the defender plays MSNE, it can protect the SCs at least $ 50 \% $ better than the case in which it allocates a portion $ \phi_i $ of its resource to every SC $ i $.
-Moreover, Fig. \ref{fig_RaRange} shows that, as much the portion of the attacker's resources to the defender's resources increases, the percentage of the compromised SCs by the attacker increases.
+Therefore, Fig. \ref{fig_RaRange} shows that if the defender plays MSNE, it can protect the SCs at least $ 50 \% $ better than the case in which it allocates a portion $ \phi_i $ of its resource to every SC $ i $. {The $ 50\% $ improvement actually can be derived by comparing the slopes of lines passing through the simulation points in Fig. \ref{fig_RaRange}.} Moreover, Fig. \ref{fig_RaRange} shows that, as much the portion of the attacker's resources to the defender's resources increases, {the average sum of the compromised SC valuations} increases.